excellalabs/modern-java/README-chapter-04.md

 Streams are:

-- Declarative— More concise and readable
+- Declarative — More concise and readable
-- Composable— Greater flexibility
+- Composable — Greater flexibility
-- Parallelizable— Better performance
+- Parallelizable — Better performance

 Rest of chapter...
 - patterns such as filtering, slicing, finding, matching, mapping, and reducing
 - create streams from different sources, such as from a file
 - generate streams with an infinite number of elements

-NEXT TIME: 4.2 to the end of chapter 4, quizzes (2), exercise if time
+//TODO rest